San Marcos Growers LogoSan Marcos Growers

 In 2016 we noted another form of this species becoming popular in the Southern California nursery trade, radiating out from nurseries growing it in the San Diego, California.
 It is a more robust and upright plant with greener summer coloration and bright orange flowers.
 This plant was sold just as Aloe cameronii, with a common name Starfish Aloe, but it is certainly a different variant of the red foliage and reddish flowering form that has long been grown in California.
 We list this plant as Aloe cameronii 'Creme Tangerine'

-This information about Aloe cameronii displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe cameronii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]